ChinonyeremGit/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 mandatory
 Write a function that prints every other character of a string, starting with the first character, followed by a new line.

+7. Winning is only half of it.
+Having fun is the other half mandatory
+Write a function that prints half of a string, followed by a new line.